Excel Select Visible Cells VBA

 If any of the steps are not followed in order, then even the hidden rows will be pasted.
 So, be careful while following the steps.

-1.b Keyboard shortcut to Copy paste visible Cells in Excel
+1.b Keyboard Shortcut to Copy visible Cells only in Excel

 The keyboard shortcut by passes the need to use the menu option and also, comparatively it involves only few steps as listed.